-Section 127A-30, HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases, except for the island of Maui, because the automatic, statewide invocation of this provision is not needed for this emergency.
+Section 127A-30, HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases, except for the prohibition against certain price increases on the island of Maui as described in section II, above.
+The automatic, statewide invocation of this provision is not needed for this emergency.